 Stay on a farm

-Hill farming is tough business, so a lot of traditional Welsh farms have diversified into tourism (of which, there are tons of examples on the Farmstay site).
+Hill farming is tough business, so a lot of traditional Welsh farms have diversified into tourism.
 Most farms around Bala are run by families who’ve farmed here for a long time, so by staying on one you’re instantly plugged into what makes rural Welsh-speaking Wales tick.
 In our experience, they’re also lovely warm people who can knock up a spectacularly calorific farmhouse breakfast.

 For a warm Welsh welcome, head to Plas Yn Dre.
-It's a 5 Star graded property in the middle of Bala with parking.
-There are 9 gorgeous bedrooms, including a couple of family rooms, perfect after a long day walking, cycling or exploring the area.
+It's a five star, Visit Wales Gold Award winning property in the middle of Bala with parking.
+There are nine gorgeous bedrooms, including a couple of family rooms, perfect after a long day walking, cycling or exploring the area.
 The bar and restaurant serve quality local food and beers and there are benches outside to sit on and watch the world go by.

 Search for more accommodation near Bala.

 As a strategic base, Bala is almost unbeatable.
-A whole range of North Wales tourism hotspots – places like Llangollen, Chirk, Lake Vyrnwy, Betws y Coed, Blaenau Ffestiniog, Portmeirion, Ruthin – are no more than 45 minutes’ drive away, and one of Britain’s best restaurants, Tyddyn Llan, is just up the road.
+A whole range of North Wales tourism hotspots – places like Llangollen, Chirk, Lake Vyrnwy, Betws y Coed, Blaenau Ffestiniog, Portmeirion and Ruthin – are no more than 45 minutes’ drive away, and one of Britain’s best restaurants with rooms, Tyddyn Llan, is just up the road.

 Exploring the outdoors is fantastic fun, but please read up on the risks and make sure you are prepared.